microsoft/vscode-docs/docs/editor/emmet.md

 ## Common Questions

-**Q: Custom tags do not get expanded in the suggestion list**
+### **Custom tags do not get expanded in the suggestion list**

-**A:** Custom tags when used in an expression like `MyTag>YourTag` or `MyTag.someclass` do show up in the suggestion list.
+Custom tags when used in an expression like `MyTag>YourTag` or `MyTag.someclass` do show up in the suggestion list.
 But when these are used on their own like `MyTag`, they do not appear in the suggestion list.
 This is designed so to avoid noise in the suggestion list as every word is a potential custom tag.

 Add the following setting to enable expanding of Emmet abbreviations using tab which will expand custom tags in all cases.